JuliaLind/1DV610-L2/README.md

 ```

 The QuoteConverter converts a period of stock quotes from NOK to selected currencies.
-To use the QuoteConverter set the currencies you wish to convert using setCurrencies() method and then pass the quotes object to the convert() method.
+To use the QuoteConverter set the currencies you wish to convert using setTargetCurrencies() method and then pass the quotes object to the convert() method.
 Quotes must be an object where keys are dates in the format "YYYY-MM-DD" and values are the quotes in NOK.

 Example 4: